 All registered participants will receive an invitation by email to fill out the first introductory survey.
-In this survey, participants are asked to provide their electronic informed consent and to provide some demographic information regarding their family situation and experiences.
+In this survey, participants are asked to provide their electronic informed consent and to provide some demographic information regarding their family situation and experiinformation regarding their family situation and experiences.
 Based on this information, the participants will be separated into three panels to ensure that the perspectives and experiences of various groups of parents are comprehensively represented in the study: